-You likely had the intention of purchasing a product or service but quit because the user interface was too difficult to use.
-Now imagine a donor is using your website and can’t find where to donate.
+You likely intended to purchase a product or service but quit because the user interface was too difficult to use.
+Imagine a donor using your website and can’t find where to donate.
 Or maybe a volunteer is trying to sign up for an event and can’t find the page to register.

-A bad website can corrupt the user experience and make your nonprofit seem less trustworthy.
+Poor website optimization can corrupt the user experience and make your nonprofit seem less trustworthy.
 Your social media presence is your public-facing persona; your website is your business persona.
 The pair need to work together harmoniously for your nonprofit to see success.

-The great thing about creating your own social strategy is that you don’t have to focus on just one of these areas.
-You can choose from a variety of options and mix and match them to fit your unique needs.
-Play around with your social strategy and don’t be afraid to switch things up as your marketing tactics evolve.
+The great thing about creating a marketing strategy for your nonprofit is that you don’t have to focus on just one specific area.
+You can choose and match various options to fit your unique needs.
+Play around with your strategy; don’t be afraid to switch things up as your marketing tactics, goals, and needs evolve.